luminolabs/pipeline-zen/README.md

 ### Setup

-Place a Google application default credentials file under `secrets/gcp_key.json`.
+Place a Google application default credentials file under `.secrets/gcp_key.json`.

-Download the key from the GCP console, look for the `pipeline-zen-jobs-dev` service account, and create a key for it.
+Download the key from the GCP console, look for the `pipeline-zen-jobs` service account, and create a key for it.

 Install python dependencies: